flybywiresim/docs/docs/dev-corner/other/scenery-developers.md

 ## Navigation Data

-In general, it's best to stay away from navigation data in scenery packages, as the default navdata from LIDO is kept up-to-date each cycle, and third-party solutions like Navigraph can provide good service when their data isn't overridden.
+In general, it's best to stay away from navigation data in scenery packages, as the default navdata is provided by the simulator.
+It is kept up-to-date each cycle, and third-party solutions like Navigraph can provide good service when their data isn't overridden.

 ## ILS Auto-Tuning